Premis – Keeping Digital Files Relevant and Accessible

 This is where metadata comes into the equation.
 Metadata is data about other data.
 For example, an image file will have descriptors about its date, author or other things.
 This is the metadata.
 Premis aims to secure the original metadata of a file so that important information about it, including ownership, stays intact.
-The premis metadata protection of a file gives it proper context and other valuable information.
+The Premis metadata protection of a file gives it proper context and other valuable information.

 Why Is Premis Used?

 The idea of losing valuable information, creative works and metadata of important files is the reason Premis formed.
-It birthed at a time of drastic changes in technology, and it continues to strategize ways to ensure the original importance of data isn’t compromised.
+It birthed at a time of drastic changes in technology and it continues to strategize ways to ensure the original importance of data isn’t compromised.

 Premis is ultimately used to preserve information and increase exchange of information.
 The Premis groups formed and began strategizing ways to uphold metadata of a file.
-This lead to optimizing the encoding of metadata during the evolution of technology.
+This led to optimizing the encoding of metadata during the evolution of technology.